 In the business and professional world, your reputation is everything.
 When someone intentionally damages your reputation, the impact on your personal and professional life can be substantial.
 When the actions of another rise to the level of defamation, you may have a legal claim.
-Attorney Joseph Kelly Levasseur, PLLC represents clients in defamation claims in Manchester, NH, and the surrounding areas.
+At Attorney Joseph Kelly Levasseur, PLLC, I represent clients in defamation claims in Manchester, New Hampshire, and the surrounding areas.

 Every false statement or opinion stated as fact does not cause damage to someone’s reputation.
 Certain conditions must be met to bring a defamation lawsuit.
 New Hampshire, like most states, has laws in place to protect people from defamation.